nymtech/nym/README.md

 This repository contains the full Nym platform, written in Rust.

 The platform is composed of multiple Rust crates.
-Top-level crates include:
+Top-level executable binary crates include:

-* client - an executable crate which you can use for interacting with Nym nodes
+* client - an executable which you can build into your own applications.
+Use it for interacting with Nym nodes.
-* mixnode - an executable mixnode crate
+* mixnode - the mixnode crate.
-* sfw-provider - an executable store-and-forward provider crate.
+* sfw-provider - a store-and-forward service provider.
 The provider acts sort of like a mailbox for mixnet messages.
 * validator - currently just starting development.
 Handles consensus ordering of transactions, mixmining, and coconut credential generation and validation.

 [![Build Status](https://travis-ci.com/nymtech/nym.svg?branch=develop)](https://travis-ci.com/nymtech/nym)